 Want intricate-looking but secretly super easy updos for fine hair?
 Try slicking back your strands.
 We know this might seem counterintuitive, but it will make a big statement.
 Start this style by slicking down your hair with Dove Amplified Textures & Shine Moisture Finishing Gel and pulling hair into a low ponytail.
 Then, take that ponytail and pin it up against the back of your head.
 Get a bolder look by folding that tail in half first and pinning with extra large barrettes.

 Another way to grab attention with your updo is to add an oversized hair accessory.
 We like to pair up a giant headband like this one with a simple chignon.
 Just pull your hair back into a low ponytail and twist the tail into a bun.
 Top it with your favorite headband (or three) and rock that updo.

 4. Gibson Tuck

-The Gibson tuck is another good example of how longer, thinner hair looks much thicker when all piled up together.
+The Gibson tuck is another good example of how long, thinner hair looks much thicker when all piled up together.
 We like the Gibson tuck because it’s a gorgeous vintage style that still looks relevant.
 Follow our tutorial to learn more about how to create the Gibson tuck on your hair.
-Finish by setting this style with Bed Head By TIGI Full of It Volume Hairspray.
+Finish by setting this style with Nexxus Weightless Style Ultra Light Hair Spray.

 Can’t get the larger-than-life look with your own locks?
-Add in some extensions!
-It’s an easy way for you to infuse extra height or width to your hairstyle.
-We adore this extra twisty beehive updo as an edgy alternative to the ’60s original.
-To create this particular style, you’ll either need a whole lot of hair extensions or a filler like a hair donut to fill in the negative space near the crown.
+Add in some curl!
+It’s an easy way for you to infuse extra height or width into your hairstyle.
+We adore this extra twisty retro updo as an edgy alternative to the ’60s original.
+Add in a headscarf if you really want to embody the retro aspect of the look.